I7-Examples/When-in-Rome-2/docs/source.txt

 You watch, entranced, as it floats off towards the Empire State Building[if the creature is visible].

 So does the creature[end if].";
-	end the game saying "You just threw away a very expensive piece of equipment"
+	end the story saying "You just threw away a very expensive piece of equipment"

 Instead of switching on the propulsion unit when the creature is in the egg and the propulsion unit is stuck to the egg and the egg is open:
 	say "You flip the switch, and the egg jets off.
 The creature, deciding that it does not want to go to space in an open egg pod, leaps lightly out and lands beside you, while the egg goes its own way...";
-	end the game saying "You just threw away a very expensive piece of equipment"
+	end the story saying "You just threw away a very expensive piece of equipment"

 Instead of switching on the propulsion unit when the creature is in the egg and the propulsion unit is stuck to the egg and the blank label is stuck to the egg:
 	say "You flip the switch, and the egg jets off -- just slowly enough for you to get a long last look at the blank label on the side.
 The creature presses its nose pathetically against the inner surface of the egg as you send it off to an eternal oblivion in the nowhere of space... ";